Divdude77/Python-Pathfinder/README.md

 # Python-Pathfinder

-A pathfinding algorithm I designed completely by myself using Python.
+A pathfinding algorithm I designed completely by myself using Python!
 ### Note:
 This is NOT a shortest pathfinding algorithm, just a correct path.
 I am working on finding the shortest path, and hope to add it soon.